The Control Unit

 What Benefits You Can Expect.

 Any standard factory fitted intercooler will deliver between 80% and 90% efficiency under highway cruise conditions, which means the induction air will be cooled to within between 30 and 60 degrees centigrade of ambient.
-Since this represents a loss of potential engine power of only 5 - 10% it is difficult to justify an expensive after-market intercooler, which itself will never be more than 90% efficient since enthalpy slows markedly as the temperature gradient across the intercooler reduces.
-The last 30 degrees of heat is the most difficult to lose.
+Since this represents a loss of potential engine power of only 5 - 10% it is difficult to justify an expensive after-market intercooler, which itself will never be more than 90% efficient since heat transfer slows markedly as the temperature gradient across the intercooler reduces - the last 30 degrees of heat is the most difficult to dissipate.

 However what will be interesting to learn is:

 An average-sized turbocharged engine at full power sucks upwards of 100 litres of air every second.
-All of that air must pass through minute holes in a paper screen that may not be larger than 5 microns in diameter.
+All of that air must pass through minute holes in a paper screen, holes that may not be larger than 5 microns in diameter.
 Any clogging of those holes will impede airflow and cause a partial vacuum between the filter and the turbocharger.
-With a clean air filter that pressure drop won't exceed 20mB, but will increase rapidly as available holes in the filter become clogged with dust particles.
-We can accurately measure that drop in pressure.
+With a clean air filter that pressure drop will vary between 10 and 20hPa and never exceed 30hPa.
+It is common practice for workshops to simply blow out air filter elements with compressed air, thereby clearing large particles of dust and debris from the paper folds, but this does not extend the life of the air filter in any way.
+Once the element has changed colour from from the original white or yellow to a dull grey it has become so contaminated that it will resist the free-flow of air to the extent that it causes a pressure drop of up to 100hPa in the intake tract, which will definitely affect engine power.
+An air filter element should be replaced as soon as it looks dirty.

 Under highway driving conditions the air pressure under the bonnet will be very close to ambient.
-At 120Km/h the ram effect at the intake of the scoop above the intercooler will be 555 Pascal or 5.55mB above ambient, which is sufficient pressure differential to send a strong airflow through the intercooler's vanes.
-During an arduous climb at 60km/h with the engine's cooling fan working hard, this pressure differential can be much reduced, slowing this airflow considerably - even reversing it at times, when hot air from the radiator flows upwards through the intercooler elevating induction air temperatures to as high as 150 degrees Centigrade and degrading intercooler efficiency to 50% and causing an effective loss of 25% of potential engine power.
+At 120Km/h the ram effect at the intake of the scoop above the intercooler will be 555 Pascal or 5,5hPa above ambient, which is sufficient pressure differential to send a strong airflow through the intercooler's vanes.
+During an arduous climb at 60km/h with the engine's cooling fan working hard, this pressure differential can be much reduced, slowing this airflow considerably - even reversing it at times, when hot air from the radiator flows upwards through the intercooler elevating induction air temperatures to as high as 150 degrees Centigrade and rendering the intercooler totally ineffective.

 Collectively these conditions can rob the engine of a considerable portion of its potential power, and they can be comparatively inexpensive to remedy.